davegarvey/dynomite-redis-docker-demo/README.md

 Should get response `(integer) 1`.

-### 5. Check key has been delete from both Redis instances
+### 5. Check key has been deleted from both Redis instances

 Now we can check that the key has been deleted from both instances.